CesiumGS/cesium-unreal/Documentation/developer-setup-osx.md

 If the project file generation succeeds, you should see a file named `CesiumForUnrealSamples (Mac).xcworkspace` in the same directory as your uproject.
 Double-click it to open Xcode.

 In Xcode, on the Product -> Scheme menu, choose `devEditor`.
-If you want to build a debug configuration, go to Product -> Scheme -> Edit Scheme... and then change the "Build Configuration" to "DebugGame".
+If you want to build a debug configuration, go to Product -> Scheme -> Edit Scheme -> Run, select the Info tab and then change the "Build Configuration" to "DebugGame".

 Build by choosing Product -> Build.
 Watch the progress in the "Report Navigator" which is the rightmost icon above the tree on the left.